Central Collegiate Hockey Association: WCHA defectors

-1981 saw a major shift in college ice hockey with four teams from the WCHA defecting to the CCHA.
+The 1981 season saw a major shift in college ice hockey, as four teams from the WCHA defected to the CCHA.
 The move was done as a way to reduce travel costs as well as provide the new team with a better chance at making the NCAA Tournament (many of the CCHA teams were still seen as lesser programs).
 Michigan State made the tournament in its first three season of CCHA play but it was founding member Bowling Green that won the conference's first national championship in 1984.

 National prominence

 Bill Beagan served as commissioner of the CCHA from 1985 to 1998.
 He implemented a pre-season training camp for referees, despite the officials going on strike in protest.
 He developed a working relationship with the NHL to develop future officials in collegiate hockey.

 He sought to have CCHA games televised as a game-of-the-week, and signed the first national television contract for colleges in the United States.
 He brought in cable television partners which included the Pro Am Sports System and Fox Sports Net.
 He introduced instant replay to the CCHA in 1993, to be used at its league championships, and arranged for the CCHA Men's Ice Hockey Tournament finals to be played at Joe Louis Arena.
 He was credited with coining the phrase, "Road to the Joe", in reference to end-of-year tournament culminating at the Joe Louis Arena.

 Prior to Beagan's arrival, the CCHA had not been a profitable association.
 After 10 years as commissioner, the league had made $4 million.
 Profits were shared with the schools, which were reinvested into hockey programs and new arenas.
 On-ice results improved during his tenure, and CCHA teams won six NCAA Division I Men's Ice Hockey Tournament championships.
-In addition, Beagan convinced the University of Notre Dame to resurrect its hockey program in 1992.
+In addition, Beagan convinced the University of Notre Dame to resurrect its hockey program in 1992 after an eight-year hiatus.

-Building on Bowling Green State's national title in 1984, the CCHA established itself further as the Michigan State Spartans won their second national championship and first as a member of the CCHA in 1986, and the Lake Superior State Lakers won the 1988 national championship, their first NCAA championship.
-The Lake Superior State Lakers would continue their NCAA success by winning both the 1992 and 1994 NCAA ice hockey championships and finishing as the national runner-up in 1993.
-In addition to the success of the Lakers and Spartans, the Michigan Wolverines began a streak of 22 consecutive tournament appearances in 1991 and won national titles in 1996 and 1998.
+Building on Bowling Green State's national title in 1984, the CCHA established itself further as the Michigan State Spartans won their second national championship and first as a member of the CCHA in 1986; two years later, the Lake Superior State Lakers won the 1988 national championship, their first NCAA championship.
+Lake Superior State would continue its NCAA success by winning both the 1992 and 1994 NCAA ice hockey championships and finishing as the national runner-up in 1993.
+In addition to the success of the Lakers and Spartans, the Michigan Wolverines began a streak of 22 consecutive tournament appearances in 1991, winning national titles in 1996 and 1998.
 While the conference and most of its teams were stable throughout the early 21st century, the CCHA suffered a mortal blow at the end of the decade.